 Seeing the message “Your IP has been temporarily blocked” can be frustrating, but it’s essential to understand what it means and what steps you can take to resolve the issue.

-If you think you have been wrongly blocked or want to request that your IP be unblocked, it’s usually best to contact the website or service in question and try to resolve the issue through the proper channels.
+If you think you have been wrongly blocked or want your IP to be unblocked, contacting the website or service in question is usually best, and trying to resolve the issue through the proper channels.

 In most cases, temporary IP blocks will expire, and you can wait for the block to lift.